puppetlabs/puppet-docs/source/puppet/4.9/environments_creating.markdown

 #### Locking the main manifest

 If you want to prevent any environment from setting its own main manifest, you can lock all environments to a single global manifest with [the `disable_per_environment_manifest` setting.][disable_per_environment_manifest] For details, see [the docs for this setting.][disable_per_environment_manifest]

+### Hiera data

+Each environment can use its own Hiera hierarchy and provide its own data.
+For more information, see the page about [Hiera's three config layers](./hiera_layers.html).

 ### The config version script